peterhinch/micropython-micro-gui/README.md

 On ESP32 physical buttons may be replaced with touch pads.
 Buttons and pads cannot be mixed, but it is possible to use three pads with an encoder.

-The only change required to do use touch pads is in `hardware_setup.py`. `Pin` instances must be chosen from ones supporting the `TouchPad` class- see [official docs](http://docs.micropython.org/en/latest/esp32/quickref.html#capacitive-touch).
+The only change required to use touch pads is in `hardware_setup.py`. `Pin` instances must be chosen from ones supporting the `TouchPad` class - see [official docs](http://docs.micropython.org/en/latest/esp32/quickref.html#capacitive-touch).
 The `Pin` constructor may be called with a single arg being the pin number.